Sachein: Release

 The film was released on 14 April 2005, coinciding with Tamil New Year, also clashing with the Rajinikanth-starrer Chandramukhi and Kamal Haasan-starrer Mumbai Xpress.
-The film was later dubbed into Hindi as Ghamandee.

 Marketing

 ITC Limited involved in the film's promotion, which launched a special merchandise, featuring a few stills of Vijay from the film.

 Re-release

 On 11 February 2025, Kalaipuli S.Thanu announced the film's re-release during the summer to mark 20 years of its release.
 The film was re-released worldwide on 18 April 2025, after 20 years of its original release.